bebora/LeafRoute/README.md

 # TODO
-- Add documentation for RoutesDealer
+- Speed up creation of geocoordinate path from Arlib::path
 - Join some custom css files
 - Dynamically create sliders with any GeoJSON containing zones
 - Add function to redraw slider background after any value change
 - Add AWS Lambda integration
 - Improve memory footprint.
 After every request the total memory used by the executable grows.
 This affects both Docker Alpine builds and regular builds (tested on Manjaro)